clblamires/ninesjournal/_posts/2020-01-13-number-eight-sends-his-regards.md

 Hebo, Luna, Eclipse, and Petra found the chocolate shop.
 Hebo later told me that the shopkeeper was not terribly happy with him because he had apparently eaten all of their samples.
 The concept of a sample of chocolate eludes me, but I confess I found the story amusing.
 Hebo and company returned to the Sailor’s Chateau with sweets barely fitting in their pockets.
 Hebo offered to play and perform for the inn as part of his arrangement for our rooms for the night.

 Oromis and I returned to the inn as Ezio reappeared.
 He seemed very bothered, but somewhat resolute.
 He brought the group together to give us an update.
 Apparently, as he was invisible and moving as quietly as he could through Everdusk, someone from the Court had spotted him.
 He did not give us full details, but said that he met with someone ranked higher than him in a secret room.
 This person, Spider, was to be Ezio’s new Watcher, and that Ezio would be working with the Court of Owls again.
 The Court was displeased with Ezio’s disappearance from the Redstone Canyons, but Spider convinced them to give Ezio a second chance.
+Perhaps Ezio could see that not all in the Court were bad people, and that Ezio could help the country by being an honorable assassin.
 And it seemed that the bounty on Harama Stonefist was still unresolved.

-Then Ezio told us something haunting.
-Someone was looking for Luna.
+Then Ezio told us something else Spider had mentioned: Someone was looking for Luna.
 This person was nondescript, according to Spider, except that he was perhaps an Eladrin as she is, and Spider believed this person was extremely dangerous.

 The Great Ones were disturbed, but like Ezio said: we should not make waves.
 We decided to stick together as best as we could.
 No one would go alone in Everdusk.
 He told us that a Gladiator’s Guild was running a fight later in the night, hopeful that someone would accompany him.
-Oromis was all too eager to come with him.
+Oromis was all too eager to go, wanting to clear his head.

 I excused myself and went up to the room to prepare it for the night.
 I cast Alarm rituals on the window and door and sat in the corner of the room, hunched on the ground, with my weapon armed to the window.
-First, Zero is hunting me after we released him from some dwarven prison.
+Zero is hunting me after we released him from some dwarven prison.
 Now, some strange dangerous creature is after Luna?

 As I thought about this, Luna entered the room, despondent from the news.
 She sat next to me on the floor.
 For a while, neither of us spoke.